 Six million Californians rely on the Medicare program.
 Nationally, about two-thirds of Medicare beneficiaries do not have any coverage for oral health care.
 Medicare currently covers almost no oral health care.
 This fact sheet describes how seniors are affected by this lack coverage.

 The Trump Administration wants to turn back the clock on protections for health care consumers established by the Affordable Care Act.
-This latest act of sabotage on the health law came in the form of a proposed rule released this week by the Department of Health and Human Services.
-The proposed rule would make it legal to sell “short-term insurance” plans for long periods of time that do not comply with the ACA’s consumer protections.
+This latest act of sabotage on the health law came in the form of a final rule released by the U.S. Department of Health and Human Services.
+The rule makes it legal to sell “short-term insurance” plans for long periods of time that do not comply with the ACA’s consumer protections.

 The 2018 elections provide a chance to bring oral health issues to the forefront of policymaker and public discussions—an important opportunity for an issue that is often forgotten, left behind, or misunderstood.
 Numerous seats are up for election this year including full U.S. House of Representatives, a third of the U.S. Senate, 36 governorships and many seats in state and local governments.